jamescooke/blog/content/1708-aaa-extract-arrange.rst

         project_couchbase = project_data['project']
         bender = project_data['person']
         # Check
-        assert len(bender.accounts) == 1
+        assert len(bender.accounts) == 1            # <
-        assert bender.accounts[0].owner == leela
+        assert bender.accounts[0].owner == leela    # < Assertions in Arrange
-        assert len(bender.projects) == 1
+        assert len(bender.projects) == 1            # <
-        assert bender.projects[0] != new_project
+        assert bender.projects[0] != new_project    # <
-        assert len(fry.messages) == 0
+        assert len(fry.messages) == 0               # <

         result = leela.new_project.invite(bender)

         assert result is True
         assert len(fry.messages) == 1

-Test of the setup of the SUT will often be informed by the tests that are about to be carried out on it.
-Here I want to ensure that Fry is notified with a new message so it's important that after Arrange, Fry has no messages waiting - so that's asserted.
-But adding these assertions before the Act section means breaking AAA - this is a smell the test has grown too complex and should be cut down.
+Tests on the arrangement of the SUT will often be informed by the tests that are about to be carried out on it in the Act.
+Here I want to ensure that Fry is notified with a new message so it is important that after Arrange Fry has no messages waiting.
+But adding these assertions before the Act section means breaking AAA and this is a smell the test has grown too complex and should be cut down.

 It is possible to use Extract Method to create a fixture that solves this issue